Anyone still shooting film? Talk about it here!

 loves me an old lens.
 I kinda think modern lenses are too tied up in crispness

-― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Thursday, 11 April 2019 03:19 (eleven months ago) link
+― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Thursday, 11 April 2019 03:19 (one year ago) link

 Yeah, I think the MTF review chart culture started driving lens design a long time ago, and really high-MP sensors made things worse.
 That said, there are some old lenses that are crisp as fuck — I got the old Nikkor 105mm f/2.8 AF Micro and it's one of the sharpest things I've ever used